 A good clear out of cosmetics and toiletries that are passed their best, making room for a few nice new things… Every cloud!
 Our spring cleaning checklist will get you through the clean up quickly and efficiently.

-As you know I do champion the more natural cleaning products where possible, especially in family homes.
-However the bathroom is the one place I do use bleach occasionally and I always use antibacterial cleaner such as Dettol multi-surface spray for cleaning toilets, taps and door handles.
+As you know I do try to use more natural cleaning products where possible, especially in family homes.
+However the bathroom is the one place I do use bleach and I always use antibacterial cleaner such as Dettol multi-surface spray for cleaning toilets, taps and door handles.
 Especially with young children toilets need to be super clean to avoid them picking up nasty bugs.
 All antibacterial and bleach cleaners should be stored well out of reach of children.

 Again you’ll need to set aside either a morning or an afternoon to give the bathroom a good spring clean.